top of page

 • Beans

-• whole grains
+• Whole grains

-• bananas
+• Bananas

-• apples
+• Apple

-Apples, artichokes, blueberries, almonds, and pistachios have also all been shown to increase Bifidobacteria in humans.
+Apples, artichokes, blueberries, almonds and pistachios have also all been shown to increase Bifidobacteria in humans.
 Bifidobacteria are considered beneficial bacteria, as they can help prevent intestinal inflammation and enhance gut health.

-Eat fermented foods and liquids: Fermented foods/liquids can reduce the amounts of disease-causing species in the gut.
+Eat fermented foods and liquids: Fermented foods/liquids can reduce the amount of disease-causing species in the gut.
 Fermented foods have undergone fermentation, a process in which the sugars they contain are broken down by yeast or bacteria.

 Some examples of fermented foods/liquids are:

-• Yoghourt
+• Yogurt

 • Kimchi